jbrzusto/dar/README.md

 - unzip the SD card image onto a blank 4 GB micro SD card, such as the one which comes with the redpitaya STEMlab.
 Make sure to use a fresh good quality card.

-- after a succesful unzip, the top level directory of the micro SD card should have these files
+- after a successful unzip, the top level directory of the micro SD card should have these files

 ```
 bin